mboffelli/public/klue/README.md

 klue is able to not only extract unique contigs from a complex mixture of multiple strains but also to classify them with high reliability, thus proving the tool's advanced capability in managing and interpreting intricate genomic datasets.

+These results may also be found in https://github.com/mboffelli/public/tree/main/klue/results.
 <img src="https://github.com/mboffelli/public/blob/main/klue/results/ABCD.jpg">
 <img src="https://github.com/mboffelli/public/blob/main/klue/results/EFGH.jpg">